SmarterApp/RDW_Documentation/docs/Runbook.md

 The [Annotated Configuration](../config/rdw-reporting-aggregate-service.yml) describes the properties and their effects.

 #### Deployment Spec
 The default max heap size is -Xmx768m which should be fine for most environments, perhaps it could be lowered (no less than 600m) in small environments.
-The off-heap is about 240MB so the container should have a memory limit of 1G.
+The off-heap is about 240MB so the container should have a memory limit of at least 1G.
 The [Sample Kubernetes Spec](../deploy/aggregate-service.yml) runs a single replica with default settings.